Short overview of the reception system

 Croatian Law Centre Visit Website

 The Ministry of the Interior, or more precisely its Service for reception and accommodation of applicants for international protection, is responsible for the reception of applicants for international protection and runs two Reception Centres for applicants for international protection, which are situated in Zagreb and Kutina.
-The total reception capacity of these two centres is 900 places (600 in Zagreb and 300 in Kutina).[1]
+The total reception capacity of these two centres is 900 places (600 in Zagreb and 300 in Kutina) as reported by the Ministry of the Interior in March 2024.[1]

-The highest number of applicants for international protection than ever before has been recorded in Croatia in 2023, which required great efforts to adapt the reception and accommodation conditions.
+A high number of applicants for international protection has been recorded in Croatia in 2024.

 Applicants for international protection have the right to accommodation from the day of expressing the intention to apply for international protection until the enforceability of the decision on their application, if they do not have an adequate standard of living.[8]